FIN392/PowerShell/xLog/README.md

 # xLog
 xLog is a PowerShell module to create log files.

-Multiple logs files can be created at the same time in a script, each in a different format.
+Multiple logs files can be created at the same time in a script, each one with a different format.
 Additionaly to the log file, the entries can be displayed in the host (typically the console screen).

 ## How to use it?